 So as we drove through breathtaking landscapes en route to our Blue Ridge cabin rental, memories of my early days exploring similar mountains, lakes, and forests came rushing back, filling me with nostalgia.

-But as we typed in the security code and entered our cabin in Blue Ridge, GA, Wood Haven Retreat, I realized I was a world away from the rustic simplicity of my youth.
+But as we typed in the security code and entered our rental cabin in Blue Ridge GA, Wood Haven Retreat, I realized I was a world away from the rustic simplicity of my youth.
 Compared to our tiny trailer, this 3-level wonder felt like a mansion!

 So here’s an in-depth review of our 4-day home-away-from-home, which is available for booking via Georgia Mountain Cabin Rentals.